 - Rotatable bonds ≤ 10

-An example of the 19F NMR spectrum of the fragment cocktail 1 with signals attributed to each compound is depicted in Figure 1.
+An example of the 19F NMR spectrum of a sample pool with signals attributed to each compound is depicted in Figure 1.

 Figure 1.
-19F NMR spectrum of the fragment cocktail 1.
-All peaks are assigned to the corresponding fluorine-containing fragments.
+19F NMR spectrum of a sample pool of 10 fluorine-containing fragments selected for Fluorine Cocktails.
+All peaks are assigned to the corresponding compounds

 - Nagatoishi S, Yamaguchi S et al. Bioorg Med Chem.
 2018 May 1; 26(8):1929-1938.